Interview Series of Don Hill by Janice Huston, Spring, 2017

-In a wide-ranging series of interviews conducted by Jan Huston of the Lyon County Historical Society, former Representative Don Hill talks candidly about his experiences over 14 years of service to the 60th district in the Kansas Legislature.
-During those 14 years Hill experienced a sea-change in legislative culture as well as saw a profound shift in political philosophy among its leaders.
+In a wide-ranging series of interviews conducted by Jan Huston of the Lyon County Historical Society, former Representative Don Hill talks candidly about his experiences over 14 years of service to the 60th district in the Kansas Legislature (2003-2016).
+During those 14 sessions Hill experienced a sea-change in legislative culture as well as a profound shift in political philosophy among its leaders.
 Hill worked closely with three governors - Sebelius, Parkinson, Brownback--and several Speakers of the House.
 His interviews reveal the intricacies of creating public policy and making change happen.
-For students of Kansas government, this set of manuscripts will be invaluable in understanding the shifts in leadership which occurred during this period, as well as policy failures and successes with tough issues such as Medicaid expansion, a 10 year highway plan, passing a compromise to allow the coal-fired plan in the Garden City area to proceed.
+For students of Kansas government, this set of interviews is invaluable to understanding the shifts in leadership which occurred during this period, as well as policy failures and successes with tough issues such as Medicaid expansion, a 10-year highway plan, and expansion of a coal-fired plant in the Garden City area.

 Abortion; Americans for Prosperity; Brownback tax experiment; Casino gambling; Clean Indoor Air Act; Club for Growth; Coal-fired power plant; K-12 Education Funding; Kansas Economic Growth Act (KEGA); Kansas Policy Institute; KPERS; Medicaid; Montoy v.
 State of Kansas; Redistricting; Sales tax, state; tourism; Transportation plan